AdamRamberg/unity-stories/README.md

 		countNotPresisted = 0;
 	}

-    // Handle Story Actions and mutate your state accordingly. public override void ActionHandler(StoryAction action)
+    // Actions / factories
+    public class IncrementCounter : StoryAction
     {
-        switch (action.Type)
+        public override void ApplyToStory(Story story)
         {
-            case INCREMENT_COUNTER:
-                {
-                    count++;
-                    countNotPresisted++;
-                    break;
+           if (!(story is CountStory)) return;

+            var countStory = (CountStory) story;
+            countStory.count++;
+            countStory.countNotPresisted++;
         }
-            case DECREMENT_COUNTER:
+    }

+    public static class IncrementCountFactory
     {
-                    count--;
-                    countNotPresisted--;
-                    break;
+        static StoryActionFactoryHelper<IncrementCounter> helper = new StoryActionFactoryHelper<IncrementCounter>();
+        public static IncrementCounter Get()
+        {
+            var action = helper.GetUnused();
+            return action != null ? action : helper.CacheAndReturn(new IncrementCounter());
         }
     }
-    }

-    // Action constants
-    public const string INCREMENT_COUNTER = "INCREMENT_COUNTER";
-    public const string DECREMENT_COUNTER = "DECREMENT_COUNTER";

-    // Actions
-    public struct StoryActionIncrementCount : StoryAction
+    public class DecrementCount : StoryAction
     {
-        public string Type { get { return INCREMENT_COUNTER; } }
+        public override void ApplyToStory(Story story)
+        {
+            if (!(story is CountStory)) return;

+            var countStory = (CountStory) story;
+            countStory.count--;
+            countStory.countNotPresisted--;
         }

-    public struct StoryActionDecrementCount : StoryAction
+    }

+    public static class DecrementCountFactory
     {
-        public string Type { get { return DECREMENT_COUNTER; } }
+        static StoryActionFactoryHelper<DecrementCount> helper = new StoryActionFactoryHelper<DecrementCount>();
+        public static DecrementCount Get()
+        {
+            var action = helper.GetUnused();
+            return action != null ? action : helper.CacheAndReturn(new DecrementCount());
         }
     }
+}
 ```

 There might seems to be a lot going on in this Story.
 Below is a breakdown on what everything is:
-- The first thing that in the Story is straight forward.
-It is a definition of the Story's name, which should be unique for all of your Stories.
-- Next we define the variables that we want to keep track of in this Story.
+- First we define the variables that we want to keep track of in this Story.
 This is what the Story is all about.
-You can store any data or object that you want to keep track of and change when Story Actions are dispatched.
+You can store any data or object that you want to keep track of and change when StoryActions are dispatched.
 - The InitStory() method is used if you want to initalize variables each play.
+- Lastly we define our StoryActions and corrsponding factories (these can be defined in a seperate file if that is preferable).
+These can be dispatched from your code in order to change the state in our Story.
+The StoryAction can contain data and is responsible to define how it changes our Story's data.
+In the above example we define 2 actions (and corrsponding factories) that increments and decrements our variables stored in the Story.

-- A Story is responsible of keeping track of one part of your game state, but also handling relevant incoming Story Actions (ActionHandler).
-In the above example the ActionHandler mutates the state when the Story Action INCREMENT_COUNTER and DECREMENT_COUNTER are dispatched.
-A crucial difference between Redux and Unity Stories is that an ActionHandler (reducer in Redux) is mutating the current state instead of returning a completley new state.
-This is because Unity Stories tries to minimize the amount of garbage being generated.
+*One major difference from Redux is that we don't define a reducer.
+Instead we let StoryActions define how we change our Story / state.
+Another major difference is that a StoryAction actual mutates our Story / state.
+This is because Unity Stories tries to minimize the amount of garbage being generated.*
-- The last thing we do in this Story is to define the Story Actions.
-These can be used and dispatched from your code when you want to manipulate this Story.

 When the Story is defined you can now use is it in your code.
-Here is an example of how you would dispatch a Story Action from a button click:
+Here is an example of how you would dispatch a StoryAction (using our defined factories) from a button click:
 ```
 public class Button : MonoBehaviour
 {